On the $\mathcal{D}^+_J$ operator on higher-dimensional almost K\"{a}hler manifolds: Introduction

-However, P. Delano\"{e} \cite{Dela} showed that when $n = 2$, the answer is negative.
+However, P. Delano\"{e} \cite{Dela} showed that when $n = 2$, the answer to this question is negative.
 This result was later extended to all dimensions by Wang and Zhu \cite{WZ}.
-A key ingredient in their construction is a smooth function $\varphi$ such that $\omega + dJ d\varphi$ lies on the boundary of the set of taming symplectic forms (so its $(1,1)$ part is semipositive definite but not strictly positive), while nevertheless $(\omega + dJ d\varphi)^n > 0$.
-This is possible because the $(2,0) + (0,2)$-part of $dJ d\varphi$ contributes a strictly positive term.
-This phenomenon indicates that the difficulty in Gromov's proposal stems from the fact that the 2-form $dJ d\varphi$ is generally not of type $(1,1)$ with respect to $J$, since $J$ is not integrable in general.
+A key element of their findings is the construction of a smooth function $\varphi_0$ such that $\omega + dJ d\varphi_0$ lies on the boundary of the set of taming symplectic forms (so its $(1,1)$ part is semipositive definite but not strictly positive), and yet $(\omega + dJ d\varphi_0)^n > 0$.
+This outcome is possible because the $(2,0) + (0,2)$ part of $dJ d\varphi_0$ contributes a strictly positive amount.
+This suggests that the issue with Gromov's proposal is that the 2-form $dJ d\varphi$ is generally not of type $(1,1)$ with respect to $J$, due to $J$ not being integrable in general.
 Its $(1,1)$ part is given by

-which agrees with the standard expression when $J$ is integrable.
-This motivates the study of Monge-Amp\`{e}re equation for non-integrable almost complex structures.
-Important contributions in this direction include Harvey-Lawson \cite{HL}, Tosatti-Wang-Weinkove-Yang \cite{TWWY}, Chu-Tosatti-Weinkove \cite{CTW}, and the references therein.
+which agrees with the standard notation when $J$ is integrable.
+Thus, one can study the Monge-Amp\`{e}re equation for non-integrable almost complex structures.
+Several important works have been conducted when the base manifolds are almost complex.
+We refer to Harvey-Lawson \cite{HL}, Tosatti-Wang-Weinkove-Yang \cite{TWWY}, Chu-Tosatti-Weinkove \cite{CTW}, and the references therein.

 6pt